 Wills, Estates, & Trusts

-Preparation and execution, in accordance with Kansas Law, of The Last Will and Testament for clients in accordance with their instructions includes estate and inheritance tax advice, terms to protect minors and impaired heirs, and other terms to reduce the expense and delay of administering the estate of the client.
+Preparation and execution, in accordance with Kansas Law, of The Last Will and Testament in accordance with their instructions includes estate and inheritance tax advice, terms to protect minors and impaired heirs, as well as other terms to reduce the expense and delay of administering the estate of the client.

-Trust agreements allow the assets of the client preparing the trusts to be dispersed to the designated beneficiaries (i.e. family members and loved ones) upon the clients death without the expense and delays occurred in the probate of the client’s estate following his/her death.
+Trust agreements prepare assets of the trust to be dispersed to the designated beneficiaries (i.e. family members and loved ones) upon the clients death, without the expense and delays occurred in the probate of the client’s estate following his/her death.

 Why You Need a Will

-If you pass away without a will, the state will disperse your assets, decides who gets what without regard to your wishes.
-If you have children, having a will will determine guardianship of your children.
+If you pass away without a will, the state disperses your assets and decides who gets what without regard to your wishes.
+If you have children, a will determines guardianship of your children.
 Having a will can save your family time, money and grief.

 What is a Living Trust?

-Like a will, a living trust is a document that spells out exactly what your plans are in regards to your assets, your dependents, and your heirs.
+Like a will, a living trust is a document that spells out your plans in regards to your assets, dependents, and heirs.
 A will becomes effective only after you die, whereas, a living trust can be created while you’re alive.
 A living trust also avoids probate, meaning a faster distribution of your assets.

 Don’t Delay, Update your Estate Plan

-Everything that you own, such as your home, automobiles, furniture, other real estate, checking and savings accounts, investments, life insurance, and other personal possessions, are considered your estate.
+Everything that you own, such as your home, automobiles, furniture, real estate, checking and savings accounts, investments, life insurance, personal possessions, are considered your estate.
 Estate planning is a process in which you make a plan as to who will own these possessions once you die.

-It’s a good idea to update your estate plan every few years due to major life changes.
-Marriage, divorce, remarriage, children, or a change in financial status are examples of these significant life changes.
-Over time, you may realize that these changes have made you reevaluate your priorities.
+It’s a good idea to update your estate plan every few years due to major life changes, including marriage, divorce, remarriage, children, or a change in financial status.
+You may realize that these changes have made you reevaluate your priorities.